bilalmohamed1298/FitnessZone/README.md

 - ✅ __Seamless Navigation & Component Management:__ Built with React for structured components and smooth navigation.
 Integrated with Vite for faster development and optimized performance.

+- ✅ __Smart search & filtering__ to find the perfect workout for your goals.

 - ✅ __Animations & Interactivity:__ Enhanced user engagement with GSAP for smooth animations and dynamic effects.

 - ✅  __Data Fetching:__ Integrated external services using Rapid APIs for real-time and scalable data retrieval.